-- (c) Requirements for monitoring compliance with the National and State Background Check Program by long-term-care facilities or providers, including the imposition of fines for violating Section 4, 5, or 6 of this Act; - (d) Requirements for processing registry and criminal background checks on representatives of the cabinet who perform inspections of long-term-care facilities or providers; and - (e) Fees to be collected by the cabinet for national and state background checks that shall be subject to subsections (2) and (3) of this section.

-→SECTION 3.
-A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS:

-- (1) (a) The cabinet and the Justice and Public Safety Cabinet shall collaborate on the development and implementation of a mechanism for continuous employment assessment that occurs following an employee's initial criminal background check. - (b) The cabinet shall collaborate with any federal, state, or local governmental entity on the development and implementation of a mechanism for continuous employment assessment that occurs following an employee's initial registry check. - (2) The Department of Kentucky State Police and the Federal Bureau of Investigation may charge for the actual cost of processing criminal background checks and continuous employment assessments, which shall be included in the fee established pursuant to subsections (2) and (4)(e) of Section 2 of this Act, and may charge a fee pursuant to subsection (2) of Section 11 of this Act. - (3) The Department of Kentucky State Police shall: - (a) Promulgate administrative regulations pursuant to KRS Chapter 13A to specify a period of time to retain civil applicant fingerprints;
+- Check Program, which shall include the abuse and neglect registries of the of fines for violating Section 34, 35, or 36 of this Act; - (e) Requirements for processing registry and criminal background checks on representatives of the cabinet who perform inspections of long-term-care facilities or providers; and - (f) Fees to be collected by the cabinet for national and state background checks that shall be subject to subsections (4) and (5) of this section. - →SECTION 33.
+A NEW SECTION OF KRS 216.785 TO 216.793 IS CREATED TO READ AS FOLLOWS: - (1) (a) The cabinet and the Justice and Public Safety Cabinet shall collaborate on the development and implementation of a mechanism for continuous employment assessment that occurs following an employee's initial criminal background check. - (b) The cabinet shall collaborate with any federal, state, or local governmental entity on the development and implementation of a mechanism for continuous employment assessment that occurs following an employee's initial registry check. - (2) The Department of Kentucky State Police and the Federal Bureau of Investigation may charge for the actual cost of processing criminal background checks and continuous employment assessments, which shall be included in the fee established pursuant to subsections (4) and (6)(f) of Section 32 of this Act, and may charge a fee pursuant to subsection (2) of Section 43 of this Act.